Golchoubian/UncertaintyAware_DRL_CrowdNav/README.md

 There are four main folders within this repository:

-* `move_plan/`: This folder contains the configuration file and the polciy used for the robot/AV in the simulation environment
+* `move_plan/`: Contains the configuration file and policy used for the robot/AV in the simulation environment.

-* `ped_pred/`: This folder containts the files for running inference on our pedestrian trajectory prediction model. called PollarCollisionGrid ([PCG](https://github.com/Golchoubian/PolarCollisionGrid-PedestrianTrajectoryPrediction)) and its uncertainty-aware one [UAW-PCG](https://github.com/Golchoubian/PolarCollisionGrid-UncertaintyAware)
+* `ped_pred/`: Includes files for running inference on our pedestrian trajectory prediction model, named PollarCollisionGrid ([PCG](https://github.com/Golchoubian/PolarCollisionGrid-PedestrianTrajectoryPrediction)) and its uncertainty-aware version [UAW-PCG](https://github.com/Golchoubian/PolarCollisionGrid-UncertaintyAware).

-* `ped_sim/`: This folder contatins the files for the simulation environment.
+* `ped_sim/`: Contatins the files for the simulation environment.

-* `rl/`: This folder contains the file for the DRL policy network, the ppo algorithm, and the wrapper for the prediction network
+* `rl/`: Holds the files for the DRL policy network, the ppo algorithm, and the wrapper for the prediction network.

-* `trained_model/`: This folder contains our trained models reported in out paper
+* `trained_model/`: Contains the trained models reported in our paper

 ## Simulation Environment